Introduction

 Nassim Taleb's example: Before 9/11, no one predicted it.
 After 9/11, everyone explained why it was "obvious in retrospect."
 The post-hoc narrative creates false sense of predictability.

-Under uncertainty, narrative fallacy manifests as:
+Under uncertainty, narrative fallacy manifests as (alongside other cognitive biases):

 - Overconfidence in explanations of past success (attributing outcomes to your decisions rather than luck)